 Using existing sections of code in EM to control ST state. (ie: Machine Sequencer, Machine Manager) according to state machines shown in section 2.1

-During power-up sequence all lights will be turned on to validate ST and then turned off.
+During power-up sequence all lights will be turned on to validate ST functionality and then turned off.

+CSignalTower will now remember its state.
+Since it’s not possible to track the state of each light (HW wise) we can only track the state in which the light should be.
+We can get ST current state using function: GetLightState(… ), preferably through CBackEndInterface::GetSignalTowerLightState(…)

 Development